pcaronde/istio-demo/README.md

 If the namespace istio-system has already been created and the upgrade does not work, try deleting the ns, recreating it and running the helm again with configValidation and sidecarInjectorWehook = false
 b. other option here.

-To create deployment and insert sidecar manually
+To create deployment and insert sidecar manually in a single step (recommended)
 ```bash
 istioctl kube-inject -f samples/sleep/sleep.yaml | kubectl apply -f -
 ```